leekevinyg/edison/README.md

 # Tulip

 Voice activated web navigation extension for the Chrome browser.
 The project is still under development and is not yet available on the Chrome Store.

 - <a href="#Developing">Developing</a>
-- <a href="#Future">Future Directions</a>
+- <a href="#Future">Improving Accessibility and Future Directions</a>
 - <a href="#UserGuide">User Guide</a>

 <a name="Developing"></a>